Sunday, January 25, 2026

 To see thee weep in grief beyond repair,

-While silence wrapped us in its tightening ring.
+While silence closed around us like a ring.

 For love that lives yet feeds on tears alone

-Turns sweetest joy to grief more sharp than stone.
+Turns sweetest joy to grief that cuts to bone.

 III